Data Sources¶

 Citation: Hoekstra, A.Y. and Mekonnen, M.M.
 (2011).
 Global water scarcity: monthly blue water footprint compared to blue water availability for the world’s major river basins, Value of Water Research Report Series No. 53, UNESCO-IHE, Delft, Netherlands.

-Usage: Constraining irrigated crop production by basin-level water availability
+Usage: Constraining irrigated crop production by basin-level water availability.

 Huang et al. – Gridded Irrigation Water Withdrawals¶